Prince's pop life, song by song, in chronological order.

 Prince with the BMW in which he and Albert Magnoli had their fateful chat, 1983; photo stolen from Neon Rendezvous.

-It is, of course, wise to take this tale with a grain of salt; Magnoli, while an undeniably skilled raconteur, has a tendency toward self-aggrandizement.
-Besides, it’s well documented that both Prince’s original treatment and Blinn’s draft screenplay dealt extensively with the main character’s family trauma, long before Magnoli had entered the picture.
+It is, of course, wise to take this tale with a grain of salt; Magnoli is an undeniably skilled raconteur, but he has a tendency to self-aggrandize.
+Besides, it’s well documented that both Prince’s treatment and Blinn’s draft screenplay dealt extensively with the main character’s family trauma, long before Magnoli had entered the picture.
 But even if his uncanny ability to sniff out an Oedipal struggle has been oversold, there was clearly something about the hotshot young filmmaker that impressed his future star.
-The morning after their heart to heart in the BMW, Magnoli was at Prince’s purple house in Chanhassen, amassing a stack of cassettes and lyric sheets to prepare for his rewrite of the script.
+The morning after their heart to heart, Magnoli was at Prince’s purple house in Chanhassen, amassing a stack of cassettes and lyric sheets to prepare for his rewrite of the script.

 It’s not a very cloaked lyric.
 It says what it says.
 [Prince is] saying he is Jesus.